-PLAP 7110 Core Seminar in Political Behavior Fall 2010
+PLAP 7110 Core Seminar in Political Behavior Fall 2013

-Tuesdays 7:00 - 9:30pm Gibson Hall 241
+Thursdays 1:00 - 3:30pm New Cabell Hall 209

-Professor Nicholas Winter 385 Gibson Hall nwinter@virginia.edu http://faculty.virginia.edu/nwinter office hours: Wednesday 1-3 and by appointment
+Professor Nicholas Winter 385 Gibson Hall nwinter@virginia.edu http://faculty.virginia.edu/nwinter office hours: to be announced and by appointment

-This course provides an introduction to the vast literature devoted to public opinion and mass political behavior.
-That is, we will survey the major theoretical approaches and empirical research on the behavior of non-elite political actors.
+This course provides an introduction to the vast literature devoted to public opinion and mass political behavior, and is designed to help prepare you for the political behavior component of the American politics comprehensive examination.
+We will survey the major theoretical approaches and empirical research on the behavior of non-elite political actors.
 "Behavior" is a broad term, which includes the psychological and attitudinal precursors as well as overt behavior such as voting or political protest.
 The primary focus will be on American public opinion and behavior, although there will be some attention to comparative work.
 In addition to empirical research on the antecedents of opinion and its role in the larger political system, we will consider normative work on the meaning and measurement of political behavior and on its role in democratic politics.
+Throughout we will give careful attention to questions of methodology and research design.